 Ekwanok offers numerous other activities in addition to championship golf, including four green clay tennis courts; multiple indoor and outdoor dining locations; social bridge competitions; multiple children's clinics; and, most recently, the addition of croquet.
 The social aspect of the Club is best showcased in different events held throughout the season, ranging from special fine-dining events, traditional New England clambakes, casual Pub Nights and Club Nights, a speaker series highlighting a variety of subjects of local and national interest, and special events such as Trivia Night.

 Although Ekwanok is known for its exceptional golf course and comprehensive golf program, Ekwanok also has an exciting and active tennis program.
-Our four, well maintained, green-clay tennis courts overlook Ekwanok's beautiful golf course and Vermont's magnificent Green Mountains.
+Our four, well-maintained, green-clay tennis courts are set between Vermont's Green and Taconic Mountains and overlook Ekwanok's beautiful golf course.
 Under the leadership of Frank Bonte, a certified high-level coach, and competitive player from Belgium, we have a vibrant and growing program.
 Ekwanok's tennis program offers a wide range of clinics, lessons and ladder play as well as member/guest tournaments and Club Championships which are open to all level of players.

 Dining & Social